Code-Institute-Submissions/andna5980-kefir-repo_JuneResub/README.md

     6. As a retuning visitor I would like to see new content that can inspire me to create my own recipes.

-        1. Users will be able to see recipes examples in our recipes area.
+        1. Users will be able to see recipes examples in our gallery area.
 This area will help the user to awake their creativity.
-        2. Users will see new recipes content loaded to the recipes page on a regular basis.
+        2. Users will see new recipes content loaded to the gallery page on a regular basis.

     8. As a returning visitor, I would like to find ways to connect with people who will have the same Kefir interest.